Chorus/DynamicsDocs/docs/Scheduling/Utilization.md

 >
 >   <img src ='/img/System-SettingsFormats-Customize.png' width='400'/>
 >
 >5.
 The ‘Customize Regional Options’ dialog box will appear.
-Navigate to the ‘Date’ tab where you can change the ‘First Day of the Week’ to align with your organizations first day of the week.
+Navigate to the ‘Date’ tab where you can change the ‘First Day of the Week’ to align with your organization's first day of the week.
 >
 >   <img src ='/img/CustomizeRegionalOptions.png' width='400'/>